spacetelescope/romancal/docs/roman/associations/skycell_asn.rst

 that this is resampled 2-d imaging data.
 The release product name can be changed from the default by adding the optional argument --release-product <new name> to the command line.

-An analogous command to generate the pass level products, again setting segment to 003 to only select the F158 filter.
+An analogous command to generate the pass level products, again setting observation to 003 to only select the F158 filter.

 .. code-block:: text